This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Just get one that is between 18-24 inches – that length of bar will take care of pretty much anything you ask of it!
+Just get one that is between 18-24 inches – that length of bar will take care of pretty much anything you ask of it.
 If you heat with wood, you need a chainsaw!

 If he has a chainsaw, he needs a chainsaw filing kit!
 Chains get dull or they get damaged if it hits a rock (happens more than you might think).

 Bonus?
 The bright orange colour means it will be a lot harder to lose in the bush!

 See?
-Homesteaders aren’t really that hard to buy for – get them something practical and something that makes their life easier.
-It will be appreciated!
+Gifts for a Homesteader aren’t really that hard to buy – get them something practical and something that makes their life easier.

 Take a look through our 5 Great Gifts for Chicken Lovers

 Love a Prepper?
 Check out our Prepper’s Gift Guide here

 3 Great Educational gifts for kids can be found here

 Want to find out which are The 5 Easiest Vegetables to Grow?